antmicro/kenning/README.md

 As it can be observed, all classes accessible from JSON files in these scenarios share their configuration a with the classes in the Python scripts mentioned above.

-## Displaying information about available modules/classes
+## Inspecting Kenning modules from CLI

 Kenning provides two tools to display some information about the available classes: `kenning.scenarios.list_classses` and `kenning.scenarios.class_info`.